Kotambail-Hegde/Masquerade-Source/README.md

 #### Known Issues (other than the ones mentioned above)
 - Unable to boot Dragon Warrior III
-- DMC DMA timing quirks need proper emulation
+- Fails many DMC tests

 ---